This page contains induction resources on professional learning, wellbeing and more as part of the Graduate Teacher Conferences (GTCs).

 Victorian Institute of Teaching (VIT) is an independent statutory authority for the teaching profession, whose primary function is to regulate members of the teaching profession.

 For questions on the registration process, email

 Mental health and wellbeing (MHW) are important for all department employees because the workplace has a significant influence on people's MHW and underpins the drive towards greater productivity, reduced absenteeism, increased social inclusion, and ensuring we meet stakeholders (including the community's) expectations in relation to the work we undertake on their behalf and the students we educate.

 Mental Health and Wellbeing policy, or email

-For information and advice on supporting Lesbian, Gay, Bisexual, Trans and gender diverse, Intersex, Queer and questioning (LGBTIQ) students, visit
+For information and advice on supporting Lesbian, Gay, Bisexual, Trans and gender diverse, Intersex, Queer, Asexual and questioning (LGBTIQA+) students, visit

 Safe Schools, email

 The department provides many tools and resources to support effective digital learning in the classroom and build teacher capability and confidence in using digital technologies.

 Professional development site provides links to training opportunities to help you build your professional skills.